Cleanup of oil-fouled California beach could take months

 Meanwhile, cleanup vessels plied the ocean to corral the slicks with floating booms and skim oil from the surface.

-"It's a long process," said Coast Guard Captain Jennifer Williams, federal on-scene coordinator of the spill response.
+"It's a long process," said Coast Guard Captain Jennifer Williams, overseeing the spill response.
 "These types of things continue on, perhaps for months, to make sure the environment is restored to its original condition."

+Fortunately, the spill was halted relatively soon after it began on the first day.

 TWO BEACHES CLOSED TO PUBLIC

-By Thursday, thick globules of tar also littered El Capitan State Beach a few miles to the east, and the air at both sites was heavy with fumes that smelled like fresh asphalt.
+By Thursday, thick globules of tar also littered El Capitan State Beach a few miles to the east.
+The air at both sites was heavy with the smell of petrochemicals, an odor carried by sea breezes to the highway above the beaches.

-Park officials said both beaches, popular seaside camping destinations, would remain closed to the public through the Memorial Day holiday weekend and into next week.
+Park officials said both beaches - popular seaside camping destinations - would remain closed to the public through the Memorial Day holiday weekend and at least well into next week.

 She described "massive, thick mats of it, far worse than what I saw on Refugio or El Capitan."

-If the pipeline company's worst-case estimate of its oil release holds up, it would mark the biggest spill in the region since a 1969 offshore oil well blowout that dumped 80,000 to 100,000 barrels of crude petroleum into the Santa Barbara Channel.
+If the pipeline company's worst-case estimate of its oil release holds up, it would mark the biggest in the region since a 1969 offshore oil well blowout that dumped 80,000 to 100,000 barrels of crude petroleum into the Santa Barbara Channel and stands as the largest spill ever in California waters.

-That disaster, which dwarfs Tuesday's accident, killed thousands of sea birds and other wildlife and helped spark the modern U.S. environmental movement.
+That disaster, which dwarfs the apparent size of Tuesday's accident, killed thousands of sea birds and other wildlife and helped spark the modern U.S. environmental movement.

+Still, Governor Jerry Brown on Wednesday declared a state of emergency for Santa Barbara County to hasten the availability of any resources needed at San Refugio.

-Wildlife teams were immediately dispatched to rescue any animals injured by the latest spill and to protect sensitive areas for shore birds.
-The toll on wildlife was not yet apparent, but photos showed oil-covered pelicans and other sea life washed ashore.
+Wildlife teams were immediately dispatched to rescue any animals injured by the spill.
+Authorities said they did not know the extent of wildlife harm, but photos showed oil-covered pelicans and other sea life washed ashore.

-State fish and game officials said five oil-covered pelicans and young sea lion had been rescued.
+State fish and game officials said on Thursday that five oil-covered brown pelicans had been rescued and would be taken to a special facility in Los Angeles to be cleaned and rehabilitated.

+Wildlife rescue crews focused on protecting three especially sensitive nesting areas for shore birds, state Fish and Wildlife Department officials said.

-The cause of the rupture remained under investigation, and Plains said it might be days before the crippled pipe could be examined.
-The company said it had inspected the pipeline internally a few weeks ago, but results were not yet back.
+The cause of the rupture remained under investigation.
+The company said it had inspected the pipeline a few weeks ago, but results had not yet come back.

-One of the nation's largest pipeline companies, Plains defended its safety record as it came under fire for what environmental activists called an excessive number of safety and maintenance infractions over the past nine years.

-Federal records show 20 enforcement actions initiated against the company by the U.S. Transportation Department since 2006 for such issues as pipeline corrosion and maintenance problems.

 (Reporting by Steve Gorman in Santa Barbara; Editing by Curtis Skinner, Lisa Von Ahn and Ken Wills)